 Another reason buying life insurance for kids is fairly common: When you buy permanent insurance for children, you ensure they’ll have an active policy when they get older.
 If their health precludes them from buying their own life insurance policy down the line, they’ll be able to keep the policy you bought for them as long as they keep paying the premiums.

-What Should Parents Look for When Buying Life Insurance for Children?
+What to Look for When Buying Life Insurance for Kids

 Parents hoping to buy a new plan for kids should take stock of their goals and find a life insurance policy that provides the coverage they want and need.
 Meanwhile, adults should always make sure they are adequately covered before seeking out or applying for a life insurance policy for their children.
 Luongo says many companies may not even be willing to write policies on children until their parents first have enough life insurance to cover their family’s needs.